Ahmad-Faraj/academic-assignments/README.md

-# 🎓 College Task Solver
+# 🎓 Academic Assignments Solutions

 This repository contains a collection of my solved college assignments and academic tasks.
 It includes work from various subjects across different semesters, all gathered in one place for reference, revision, and sharing.